 - Sundays in St. Martin: Like many Christian countries, much of St. Martin takes Sunday off.
 So be aware that many vendors or shops may be closed.
 We could not find any snorkeling open since we visited on a Sunday.

 All the ship’s crew members recommended Philipsburg as the cheapest place to buy what you need in the southern Caribbean.
-Travelling the Caribbean in winter, we needed to get a few new summer essentials, so we took advantage of the bargains.
+Traveling the Caribbean in winter, we needed to get a few new summer essentials, so we took advantage of the bargains.

 The dock is near Philipsburg in Sint Maarten.
-As soon as you get off the ship on the left there is a stand where you can spend a few dollars to catch a water taxi to the shopping area located along a beach.
+As soon as you get off the ship on the left, there is a stand where you can spend a few dollars to catch a water taxi to the shopping area located along a beach.

 There is a scenic overlook where you can stop and view this stunning bay.
 If you are staying on the island, be sure to explore staying in this stunning location at The Oyster Bay Resort.

-Feed some wild iguanas
+Feed some Wild Iguanas

-When you come up the hill after Oyster Bay you find a man relaxing in a beach chair selling things on the side of the road.
+When you come up the hill after Oyster Bay, you find a man relaxing in a beach chair selling things on the side of the road.
 For a small donation, he will provide greens.
 When you hold the greens out, hordes of wild iguanas will come running out of the jungle.
 We all enjoyed feeding them.